 Someone seeing a dog barking madly and trying to chew through a door might think to themselves, “Now, that’s a crazy dog”.

 But now that we’ve seen it from the dog’s point of view, we know the dog isn’t crazy.
-They’ve just been given a crazy responsibility, and they’re doing their very best.
-They’re doing their best and they’ll probably be reprimanded for it, which will confuse matters even more.
+He’s just been given a crazy responsibility, and he’s doing his very best.
+He’s doing his best and he’ll probably be reprimanded for it, which will confuse matters even more.

 It’s no wonder we have so many (seemingly) crazy dogs out there.